drufball/sw-content-indexing/README.md

-# offline-sw-quality
+# sw-content-indexing
-Allowing service workers to inform browsers about the quality of their offline experiences.
+Allowing service workers to inform browsers about the content of their offline experiences.